 What else has been an issue?

 The rock-n-roll bed needs greasing, and I clean the seat rails often.
 The front swivel chairs are fine, with good uphosltery for two-decades of sea/sand bodies and food spillage.
 The curtains are excellent and still fresh, although I now use an insulated screen-cover to shield the front windscreen and side-windows at night – this prevents condensation and the pain of cleaning the interior before departure in the morning.
 The pop-up roof fabric is remarkable, keeping the wind and rain out.
 It will need replacing one day, but only as it is dirty.
-Careful closure procedure has prevented any tears.
+Careful closing procedure has prevented any tears (or tears).

 Storage-wise, everything now has its place after many years of evolution: fishing rods, umbrellas, seats, boots, clothes and food all have their spots reserved, each location now burnt into my memory.
 The under-seat storage takes clothing, the cupboard takes waterproofs and jumpers, the rear cabinets take all manner of odds and ends, and the optional hanging pockets each contain items easy to hand at night or to cook.
 Dave Brailsford would be pleased with the marginal gains of our arrival/departure routine and storage efficiency – all of which maximise our leisure time.